Wentnor Group

-The Wentnor Group is a group of rocks associated with the Longmyndian Supergroup of Precambrian age in present-day Wales, U.K.
+The Wentnor Group is an assemblage of two rock formations associated with the Longmyndian Supergroup of Precambrian age in present-day Wales, U.K.

-The rocks are located within the confines between the Church Stretton Fault and the Pontesford-Lindley Lineament.
+The rocks are located between the Church Stretton Fault and the Pontesford-Linley Lineament.
 The Wentnor Group is a predominantly sedimentary group with a range of facies attributable to that of a closing ocean.
 The Wentnor Group overlies the Stretton Group of rocks and although the units are separate, together they show a good geological progression.
-At the base of the Stretton Group the rocks are of basinal oceanic facies and as time goes a coarsening occurs with increased terrigenous input from the continent.
+At the base of the Stretton Group the rocks are of basinal oceanic facies and over time a coarsening occurs with increased terrigenous input from the continent.
 Turbidites are observed and deltas form latterly with alluvial plains with occasional marine washovers.
 This creeps up into the Wentnor Group where alluvial plains occur latterly with fluvial and alluvial deposits noted in the uppermost (youngest) Bridges Formation.

-The information below is presented oldest to youngest as it makes much more sense in this way.
-One should read the Stretton Group stratigraphy first in order to get a sense of continuity.
-The progradational Longmyndian Sequence from oldest to youngest is: